Bee-Lab/BeelabTagBundle/Resources/doc/index.md

 Note that you need to change something in your Entity when ``$tagsText`` is updated, otherwise flush is not triggered and tags won't work.
 In example above, we're using an ``$updated`` DateTime property.

+### 4. Other bundles

+This bundle register a Doctrine subscriber that listens to ``onFlush`` event.
+If you use this bundle together with other bundles that register subscribers on the same event, you can experience some issues.
+In such cases, be sure to register this bundle *before* other bundles inside ``AppKenerel.php``.

+For example, if you set a slug on your Tag entity, using [StofDoctrineExtensionsBundle](https://github.com/stof/StofDoctrineExtensionsBundle), sluggable will work only if you register this bundle before StofDoctrineExtensionsBundle.